Ch1cken-Man/doge-defender/README.md

 *methods*
   The current methods of acomplishing this goal contains 3 main parts.
-    -collect- take screenshot of current activity
+    *collect* take screenshot of current activity
-    -analyze- analyze screenshot to check if the user has NSFW content on their screen -action- take action if porn is detected
+    *analyze* analyze screenshot to check if the user has NSFW content on their screen *action* take action if porn is detected

   -collect-